GlacierEQ/OSINT-Assistant/README.md

 An AI-enhanced OSINT (Open Source Intelligence) tool for gathering, analyzing, and reporting on information from various web sources.
 This tool leverages the power of Perplexity AI to provide deeper insights and more accurate analysis.

+This project includes both a command-line interface and a full-featured web application for easier interaction.

 ## Features

 - 🔍 **Web Search:** Collect information from multiple sources based on specific queries